Forgetting About History: Demolishing Old, Building New

 - A. Herzog, Return to the Center, Culture, Public Space, and City-Building in a Global Era, University of Texas Press 2006, p.
 8.

 It seems that the idea standing behind current urban planning in Oslo is to re-write history, partially forget it, disconnect it, or annihilate it.
-And I’m not only talking about a long list of buildings that have been demolished or ‘re-structured’, starting from the famous Y-blokka (with disconnected Picasso mural that will be adjusted in the new building) through earlier examples from the 50s onwards like Militærhospitalet, Skansen restaurant, Det engelske kvarter, Hammersborg skole, Dronningens gate 15 (the first building of the parliament), Mariboe-gården (Prinsens gate 20) to Ekely (a house where Edward Munch used to live and work for almost 30 years).
+And I’m not only talking about a long list of buildings that have been demolished or ‘re-structured’, starting from the famous Y-blokka (with disconnected Picasso mural that will be adjusted in the new building) through earlier examples like Militærhospitalet, Skansen restaurant, Det engelske kvarter, Hammersborg skole, Dronningens gate 15 (the first building of the parliament), Mariboe-gården (Prinsens gate 20) to Ekely (a house where Edward Munch used to live and work for almost 30 years).
 I guess the list could be longer.
 The building of the old library has been sold (Det Gamle Biblioteket at Hammersborg).
 What are the plans connected to Nasjonalgalleriet, and the old Munch Museum at Tøyen is a bit unclear.
 Parts of the city like Vålerenga, Rodeløkken, Telthusbakken where original buildings have been modernized and preserved are rather an exception than a rule (to mention for instance demolished Enerhaugen as an example).
 But I’m thinking parallelly about something else.

 Taking a walk in any of the major European cities is its own history lesson.
 Buildings, streets and parks communicate different styles and periods; they can be signs of wealth or poverty, political control or power, days of glory or shame.
 Various parts of town change according to ethnic influences they had in the past and have in the present.
 The layering of the tissues of a city can be both patchy, as is often the case in eastern European cities like Sofia, Timisoara, where various layers harshly communicate their difference, or more integrated (think the crystal pyramid in the Parisian Louvre or the Punta della Dogana renovation by Tadao Ando in Venice), but it often remains visible, readable to the naked eye.
 And one of the most challenging aspects of urban planning these days is to find a balance between preserving, restoring, and maintaining, while adjusting and building new.